The Lion in Love (painting)

-It was first exhibited at the 1836 Paris Salon under the title Le Lion amoureux, before being acquired by Louis-Philippe of France's son and heir Ferdinand Philippe.
+It was first exhibited at the Salon of 1836 in Paris under the title Le Lion amoureux, before being acquired by Louis-Philippe of France's son and heir Ferdinand Philippe.
 His widow Helene then sold it on 18 January 1853 in Paris to Richard Seymour-Conway, 4th Marquess of Hertford, whose illegitimate son Sir Richard Wallace inherited it with the rest of the Marquess' art collection.